efficient/fasst/rpc/README.md

   * Requests need no special handling because they are not reused by the RPC layer until they are not needed anymore.
 As request mbufs belong to registered memory, they can be transferred inline or non-inline.
-  * Responses need special handling because there can be reused.
+  * Responses need special handling because they can be reused.
 Consider the case where a response batch uses response buffers 1 through 10 and the next response batch also uses buffers 1 through 10.
 Assume `RPC_UNSIG_BATCH = 64`.
-    In this case, if any of the responses in the 1st batch exceeded the inline threshold, the 2nd batch may overwrite the buffer before the NIC DMAs' it.
+    In this case, if any response in the 1st batch exceededs the inline threshold, the 2nd batch may overwrite the buffer before the NIC DMAs' it.
-    * A possible solution is to cycle among response buffers, but that increase cache pressure if the cycle length is too large (e.g., `HRD_RQ_DEPTH`).
+    * A possible solution is to cycle among response buffers, but that increases cache pressure if the cycle length is too large (e.g., `HRD_RQ_DEPTH`).
       Keeping the cycle length small (e.g., `2 * RPC_UNSIG_BATCH`) is a little
       complicated.